I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

-Other popular Danish novels include Silence in October by Jens Christian Grøndahl, One of Us Is Sleeping by Josefine Klougart, the most famous Fairy Tales by Hans Christian Andersen, or you can read any of the many books about Hygge, the Danish concept of living simply and happily, with objects of comfort and purpose, especially candles and mood lighting.
+Other popular Danish novels include Silence in October by Jens Christian Grøndahl, One of Us Is Sleeping by Josefine Klougart, and the most famous, Fairy Tales by Hans Christian Andersen.
+Or you can read any of the many books about Hygge, the Danish concept of living simply and happily, with objects of comfort and purpose, especially candles and mood lighting.

 Another book about a woman reassessing her life’s choices and struggling to cope with the life she has chosen is A Line Made by Walking by the author Sara Baume.

 “It must have occurred to you that what you thought would happen, when you were young, never did.”

 “The cares of middle life made us ordinary.”

 “Our letters have meant so much because we have both arrived at the same point in our lives.
 More behind us than ahead of us.
 Paths chosen that define us.”